rtp-gcp/dpsqgoogai/Deliverables.md

 | GCP Webapp - Use AppEngine            | Derived Requirement |  Implement in python so all APIs are consistent across notebooks and app, ease of use for integration in samples | [x]

+###### Step 2

+As a group we identifid the following knowledge gaps:

+* Square online stores
+  - zero experience
+* Squareup API
+  - zero experience
+* GenAI
+  - only a little
+* Vertex AI API
+  - only a little
+* GCP App Engine
+  - some experience but none hosting python.
+Prior experience was with Javascript NodeJS
+  - Flask
+    - zero experience

+We started learning the squareup APIs and vertex APIs using jupyter notebooks hosted in github codespaces.
+We used our current open source project for doing NodeJS apps and GenAI learning to host the development.
+This is hosted [here](https://github.com/rtp-gcp/gcp_icy_bridge/tree/master/genai/devpost).

+###### Step 3

+We migrated to a GCP python/flask based webapp.

+###### Step 4

+We migrated to a new github repo soley focused on this hackathon to make a devpost submission.
+This is [here](https://github.com/rtp-gcp/dpsqgoogai).

+###### Step 5

+Wrapping up project deliverables.

 #### Challenges we ran into

 * All of us are new to GenAI/LLM but we have some knowledge